xcart/xc5-manual/en/general_setup/new_upgrade.md

        5. Post-rebuild hooks are run.
 The same process as with pre-upgrade and post-upgrade hooks;

        6. Update of language variables happens.
-Script will take all install.yaml files of modules + yaml file with language variables of the core (`<X-Cart 5>/sql/install.yaml`) and put the language variables from these files to the database;
+Script will take all install.yaml files of modules + yaml file with language variables of the core (`<X-Cart 5>/sql/install.yaml`) and put the language variables from these files to the database.

        On the screen, you may see steps like the following: